Founding Documents ( cont’d)

 Not all contributors are the same and they do not all have the same context or expertise, experience, capacity to contribute or make decisions, nor do they have the same amount of tokens.

-Some owners do not want to participate in governance which is made evident that even in the ‘most active DAOs’ governance participation rarely pushes above 10% or building the protocol.
+Some owners do not want to participate in governance which is made evident that even in the ‘most active DAOs’ governance participation rarely pushes above 10%.

 Some only on very large proposed changes while some members want to participate in every decision.
 The community consists of different people, holders, different layers, and knowledge.
 Some people are more intricately involved in the DAO and belong to its work delivery and facilitation groups, or provide services.